5 Credit Cards With $500 Bonuses

 This card comes with a $500 cash-back bonus that hits when a new account holder spends $3,000 within the first three months the card is open.
 The points a user can earn vary in value.
 Dining and entertainment charges pay four points per dollar, and spending at grocery stores provides two points per dollar.
 All other purchases earn one point per dollar spent.
 This means that the bonus and minimum spend will provide a value of at least $530.
 The $95 annual fee is waived for the first year.

 Capital One Venture

-The Capital One Venture card is similar to the Savor Cash in terms of the signup bonus.
-There is one earning structure for everyday spend.
+The Capital One Venture card uses an earning structure for everyday spending.
 Each dollar spent earns two points, and each point is worth a penny.
-The $3,000 spending requirement offers a travel credit of $560 when paired with the signup bonus.
-Like the Savor Cash, the annual fee is waived the first year.
-However, these points can only be redeemed to erase travel charges, which makes the benefits similar to those offered by the Barclaycard Arrival Plus.
+The $4,000 spending requirement in the first three month offers a travel credit of $750.
+There is, however, a $95 annual fee.
+Also note that these points can only be redeemed to erase travel charges, which makes the benefits similar to those offered by the Barclaycard Arrival Plus.